 Landwash Brewery is a craft brewery located in Mount Pearl Newfoundland

 Landwash Brewery opened in December 2018 at 181 Commonwealth Avenue in the city of Mount Pearl in the Avalon Metro Region of Newfoundland.
 We brew flavour-forward beers inspired by modern American craft beer and serve it in our beer-hall style taproom where you can also grab some food from Saucy Mouth Food Truck.
-We are working to brew more beer to have cans and growler fills consistently available into the spring months of 2019.

 ABOUT THE TAPROOM